nicolet5/DiffCapAnalyzer/README.md

 ```
 pip install diffcapanalyzer
 ```
 This will install the DiffCapAnalyzer modules for use in the example notebooks, or for using the package outside of the Dash app.
-For example usage of the functions outside of the Dash app, see `examples/ProcessData_PlotDescriptors_Examples.ipynb`.
+For example usage of the functions outside of the Dash app, see `examples/ProcessData_PlotDescriptors_Examples.ipynb`, which serves as a guide for processing one file and plotting the results through a jupyter notebook instead of the Dash App.
+Additionally, `exmaples/Detailed_Steps_Example.ipynb` provides additional insight into data cleaning, peak finding, and model fitting.

 ## Dash App Tutorial